 The Duke Method is a compelling strategy, potentially offering tax savings.
 But it is not a one-size-fits-all approach.
 To put it another way, just because you can do it, doesn’t mean you should.
 To determine whether it is the best approach for you requires an in-depth understanding of several moving parts—your tax burden, your investment plan, and your future income and expenses.
 Meeting with a financial professional can help give you a more complete picture of your situation and help you anticipate issues that you may not expect.
 This is why at Truepoint Wealth Counsel we take a holistic approach to financial planning.
 We bring together a comprehensive team of professionals—financial and estate planners, investment experts, and tax specialists—who can help you see the whole picture and assess the best strategy for your retirement assets.

-In our next piece, we will dive a little deeper into some additional, nuanced income and estate tax consequences of the Duke Method such as the “12-month penalty box”.
+In our next piece, we will dive a little deeper into some additional, nuanced income and estate tax consequences of the Duke Method.